Tomas-Lawton/AutoBeat/README.md

-# AutoBeat
-AutoBeat is an intellignet AI drum machine for co-creative music production.
+# AutoBeat - Intelligent AI drum machine for co-creative music production.

-The design phase involves exploration of the problem and its interaction paradigms, followed by iteration of possible machine learning concepts.
-The plugin autocompletes musical ideas in real time and can create surprising novel musical outcomes from the fragment of a musical idea.
-The plugin uses the Magenta.js RNN model for continuation and a density interpolation model to changes the 'density' of the sequence.
+AutoBeat is a custom Ableton plugin that can autocompletes musical drum beats in real time from an idea fragment, leading to surprising and novel musical outcomes.
+The plugin is based on interacting with the Live Object Model through an interactive user interface, and producing ML outputs with a pretrained Magenta.js RNN model.
+This model allows for continuation and a density interpolation of user beats based on notes in the sequence.

 ![Screentshot](Screenshot.png)